Amphicheiras/Wireless-MIDI-controller-DEMO/README.md

 ** DEMO VIDEO: https://drive.google.com/file/d/1XsRHFkM4G59OaG00kbQT03Dq-mRu1x4l/view?usp=drive_link **
 ## 1. Introduction
 ### 1.0 Who am I, what is this?:
+I'm the hardware & embedded software engineer of a family startup focused on electronic musical instruments.
+This repo is but a brief demo of our work without exposing the classified prototype ideas behind our bigger commercial projects.
 ### 1.1.
 Background on MIDI Technology:
 Musical Instrument Digital Interface (MIDI) is a protocol designed to allow electronic musical instru- ments, computers, and other devices to communicate.
 It has been a cornerstone in music production for